jimmywarting/StreamSaver.js/README.md

 <script>
   const uInt8 = new TextEncoder().encode('StreamSaver is awesome')

-  // streamSaver.createWriteStream() returns a wirtable byte stream
+  // streamSaver.createWriteStream() returns a writable byte stream
   // The WritableStream only accepts Uint8Array chunks
   // (no other typed arrays, arrayBuffers or strings are allowed) const fileStream = streamSaver.createWriteStream('filename.txt', {